-The single largest third country group is born in former Yugoslavia, namely 336,200, followed by Turkey (154,700).
-As Table 244 indicates, only a fairly small proportion of the foreign born has come to Austria before 1980 - mainly as guest workers, namely 182,800 or 11%.
-Thus the majority of the foreign born have come after 1989, either as refugees (largely from former Yugoslavia), as family members in the wake of family reunification and formation or as economic migrants, largely from the EU.
+The single largest third country group is born in former Yugoslavia, namely 371,700, followed by Turkey (153,000).
+As Table 23 indicates, only a fairly small proportion of the foreign born has come to Austria before 1980 - mainly as guest workers, namely 159,600 or 8.4%.
+The majority of the foreign born have come after 1989, either as refugees (largely from former Yugoslavia), as family members in the wake of family reunification and formation or as economic migrants, largely from the EU.
 The development indicates that the rise of immigrant flows from EU-MS is a relatively recent phenomenon, linked to free mobility of labour which acts as a facilitator of mobility.